tiaguinho/cli-bud/README.md

 - **Unit Test**: Writes unit tests for all files inside a directory with a single command.
 - **Code Review**: Ask for a code review before open a new PR.

+For all commands and features, see our [wiki page](https://github.com/tiaguinho/cli-bud/wiki).

 ## Installation

 ### Step 1